OscarSaharoy/osl-fractals/README.md

 # osl-fractals

-Currently only shaders for mandelbrot and julia sets, you can add these to a script node and then they'll generate fractals at the origin.
+Shaders for mandelbrot and julia sets as well as the mandelbulb and quaternion julia sets, you can add these to a script node and then they'll generate fractals at the origin.
 Needs cycles and open scripting language enabled.

 ![](https://github.com/OscarSaharoy/osl-fractals/blob/master/mandelbulb.png)